Amaranth: Dyes

-The flowers of the 'Hopi Red Dye' amaranth were used by the Hopi (a tribe in the western United States) as the source of a deep red dye.
-Also a synthetic dye was named "amaranth" for its similarity in color to the natural amaranth pigments known as betalains.
+The flowers of the 'Hopi Red Dye' amaranth were used by the Hopi (a tribe in the western U.S.) as the source of a deep red dye.
+A synthetic dye was named "amaranth" for its similarity in color to the natural amaranth pigments known as betalains.
 This synthetic dye is also known as Red No. 2 in North America and E123 in the European Union.